ARMmbed/DAPLink/docs/DEVELOPERS-GUIDE.md

 Currently invoking `mbed compile` as a process.

 ### Changes/Additions
--Source codes:
-The scatter files are now located to each hic directory (i.e. `source/hic_hal/freescale/k20dx`) rather than source/daplink/daplink.sct
-This is to remove the relative path linker includes in uvision and mbed cli compile

 -Tools:
 There is an intermediate step in uvision environment in creating a release directory.
 This step is not needed in mbedcli environment but to make this equivalent directory invoke
 `copy_release_files.py --tool mbedcli`